 Subject to Section 5226 of the CNPBCL, any Director may resign at any time, either by oral tender of resignation at any meeting of the Board (followed by prompt written notice to the Secretary of the Corporation) or by giving written notice thereof to the President or the Secretary of the Corporation.
 Such resignation shall take effect at the time specified, and, unless otherwise specified, the acceptance of such resignation shall not be necessary to make it effective.
 The successor shall be selected pursuant to Section 12 of this Article.

 Any Director may be removed following notice and a three-fourths (3/4) majority vote of all members of the Board; provided, however, that the Director who is the subject of the removal action shall not be entitled to vote on such an action or be counted as a member of the Board when calculating the required three-fourths (3/4) vote; and provided further, that each vote to remove a Director shall be a separate vote on the sole question of the removal of that particular Director.
 A Director selected by a Supporting Organization can be recommended for removal by that Supporting Organization through procedures adopted by that Supporting Organization and ratified by the Board.
-An At Large Director selected by the At Large Council may be recommended for removal by the At Large Council through procedures adopted by the At Large Council and ratified by the Board.
 Upon such recommendation for removal, the Board shall vote to remove such Director.
-If the Board, without a recommendation by the Supporting Organization or At Large Council, seeks to remove more than one Director selected by a Supporting Organization or more than one At Large Director within a four-month period, the Board must show reasonable cause for its action.
+If the Board, without a recommendation by the Supporting Organization, seeks to remove more than one Director selected by a Supporting Organization within a four-month period, the Board must show reasonable cause for its action.

 Annual meetings of the Corporation will be held for the purpose of electing Officers and for the transaction of such other business as may come before the meeting.
 The first annual meeting will be held the last week of September 1999 or on such other date as may be set by the Board.
 Subsequent annual meetings shall be held as set by the Board not less than ten (10) nor more than thirteen (13) months after the annual meeting held the prior year.
 In the absence of designation, the annual meeting will be held at the principal office of the Corporation.
 The annual meeting will be open to the public.
 If the Board determines that it is practical, the annual meeting should be distributed in real-time and archived video and audio formats on the Internet.